apigee/maven-jenkins-ci-demo/README.md

 Read the [setup instructions](./docs/setup.md) for step-by-step instructions on how to setup the whole CI process using the sample proxy and Dockerfile.

+Head over to community.apigee.com or #accelerator-ci-maven slack channel (for apigeeks only) for questions or discussions.